Ohai: Infrastructure

 The Takitimu District Pool is a large (33 metre) heated, covered pool in Ohai.
 It is open for use during daylight hours from around late October through to March.
 Sliding doors allow the pool area to be opened out to an outdoor garden.
 Public sessions are available at certain times most afternoons during the season.
 Once a week during these sessions the 'inflatable' is used in the pool.
 Alternatively, family or single keys can be purchased seasonally, providing users with unlimited use during daylight hours.
 Local coal, supplied by Solid Energy, heats the swimming pool.
 Many volunteers donate their time to help maintain and manage this facility.

 Despite concerns about the closure of the mine, many residents look forward to the establishment of recreational lakes that will be connected to the local trout stream, and the construction of walkways around the Morley streams and proposed lakes.
 An example of the coal mine rehabilitation with the similar community use concept can be found at Glyncorrwg, South Wales, United Kingdom.

-Major petroleum company L&M Energy is successfully completing the final stages of its well-drilling programme for coal seam gas production on the outskirts of the town.
-If the Ohai coal seam gas project is able to convert its existing 3P gas reserves into 2P reserves for development, it could be the biggest onshore gas project in New Zealand, creating growth and opportunities in this town.